Can new climate finance numbers clear fog around $100 billion goal?

 The history suggests the new estimates of climate finance due to be unveiled on Oct.
 9 - which are expected to show an increase for 2014 - may again spur debate on how much more donors need to raise to meet the $100 billion goal by 2020.

-Researchers suggest the Paris negotiations could set up a work programme to further pin down the numbers, although there is already a committee tasked with doing this.
+Researchers suggest the Paris negotiations could set up a work program to further pin down the numbers, although there is already a committee tasked with doing this.

 And then there is the thorny issue of the amounts that will be needed after 2020, when the Paris pact is due to take effect.